-Ginsberg and Dylan are frequently viewed as a Jewish father and son.
+The relationship between Allen Ginsberg and Bob Dylan is often viewed as paternal in nature, which is to say that the elder poet was like a father figure to the folk singer.
 Certainly, they were close, and Dylan has often cited Ginsberg as a massive influence on his life and work; however, they were only fifteen years apart by birth and five by seminal publication.
-Of course, this is merely an affront to the more literal connotations of the father-son description of their relationship, and does not take anything away from the momentous influence the Beat poet had on the legendary songwriter.

 Dylan certainly viewed Ginsberg as a father figure, as evidenced in his film, Renaldo and Clara.
 Here, Ginsberg plays an advice-offering character known as The Father.
 He also appears, watching over Dylan, in the background of the singer’s Subterranean Homesick Blues.